 Email marketing is alive and well in 2021.

-According to HubSpot, “73% of millennials prefer communications from businesses to come via email,” and “87% of B2B marketers say email is one of their top free organic distribution channels” as of 2020 (CMI via HubSpot).
+According to the Content Marketing Institute, “87% of B2B marketers say email is one of their top free organic distribution channels” as of 2020 (via HubSpot).

 Email marketing has proven itself to have lasting power as a communication channel that works.
 But the challenges of email marketing, from dodging spam folders to earning opens and actions, are still plaguing businesses today.
 That’s why I compiled this massive list of tips for overcoming these challenges and improving performance.